skip to main content

 ZIERLER: I'm going to track you, but it's whatever you feel comfortable explaining.

-BRODSKY: Geodesy is the slow defamation of the Earth, as opposed to seismology which is the fast deformation of the Earth.
+BRODSKY: Geodesy is the slow deformation of the Earth, as opposed to seismology which is the fast deformation of the Earth.
 When I'm feeling snarky, the difference is whether or not you include ma.
 F = ma is seismology, and no ma is geodesy.
 In order to track the full earthquake cycle, I think people understood theoretically for a long time that you wanted to capture both the slow and the fast motion.
 There was a generation of efforts to capture that slow Earth motion as part of the earlier efforts at earthquake prediction, and the technology wasn't there yet.
 The EarthScope that put GPS instruments kind of everywhere on the plate boundary, InSAR where we have satellite-based maps of deformation—it's a real revolution!
 The hints that I was referring to are actually offshore slow motion, so you actually need to get the instrumentation under the water for these really big earthquakes, like really significantly under the water and a lot of it.
 There's real reason to believe we weren't able to look at the right spots.

 The other thing, what I was just saying about earthquake catalogs—earthquake catalogs used to cap out around 1,000 or tens of thousands.
 We now know that we can make a million-earthquake catalog, and when we do that, and we sort of upgrade our analytical tools to match, there is more signal there.
 There's more to look at.
 Hiroo Kanamori and I used to have a joke when I was a grad student about fruit flies.
 For a while, I had a picture of a fruit fly tacked up on my bulletin board.
 The joke is that genetics made great progress when you have these many, many generations of—short generations, and then you can start to do population statistics.
 You can't do statistics on individual events.
 It can't be done.
 Asking about predictability is a statistical question, so you need populations and you need to be able to capture seismicity rates.
 That's all about having fast generations and little events.
 As we have increased our technology to be able to capture little, teeny tiny earthquakes—the way earthquakes work is there are ten times as many magnitude threes as fours, and ten times as many fours as fives, et cetera, all the way up.
 The smaller you go, the better your statistics, the better your ability to look at rate changes, and it looks different.